liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 | total speedup | baseline | `1.2332x` |
 | peak allocated memory | `272.5190 MiB` | `528.1079 MiB` |

 This is accepted only as an experimental path.
-The next optimization must attack rematerialized backward replay cost directly.
-Small receiver-output cleanup alone is not enough to close the gap to the saved-state speed ceiling.
+Do not spend another round on Python-level remat branch cleanup without a lower-level fusion plan; small receiver-output cleanup alone is not enough to close the gap to the saved-state speed ceiling.

 Saved-state custom chunk conclusion: